 - The computer info (CPU and Memory Gauges)

 - The Source info (Source Buffer Gauge)

 - The Destinations info (all the Gauges for the encoding and disk writing for each destinations or each sources)

 For each of the recorder that you are controlling, you can see:

 - CPU usage: shows how much of the CPU is used.

 - Memory usage: shows how much of the CPU is used

-Note that those are the values for all the processed on the computer, not only for MovieRecorder.
+Note that those are the values for all the applications running on the computer, not only for MovieRecorder.
 So there could be another application using CPU and Memory.
 Basically this shows if your computer has enough CPU and Memory available to perform its tasks.
 So if the gauges are filling up, you will most probably have performance issues.
 Open the application "Activity Monitor" to verify which process is using CPU, and Memory and if it's not MovieRecorder, you may want to quit the other processes.

 For each source you can see the Source buffer.
-This is the video device (AJA Blackmagic-Design, M|family) buffer.
+This is the video device (AJA, Blackmagic-Design, M|family) buffer.